 Qualifications: There are four different levels of certification available: introductory, intermediate, advanced, and expert.

 How to prepare: There are several ways to prepare for the GIAC, from SANS-certified instructors, self-paced online or with a mentor.
 GIAC suggests taking a few practice tests before the exam to have a better understanding of what to expect.

 3. AWS Certified Solutions Architect – Associate

 How to prepare: There are several AWS training courses and studying materials available to help you prepare for this certification.
-The more hands-on experience you can obtain, the more likely you will be to pass the exam.

-5. Certified Information Security Manager (CISM)
+4. Certified Information Security Manager (CISM)